-Special Needs planning involves planning for someone who is disabled to insure their quality of life is maintained as best as possible, even without family or friends around.
-For some, the words independence planning is a more appropriate term.
-We are striving to make the disabled person as independent as possible and not as dependent on the family.
+Special Needs planning involves planning for someone who is disabled in order to ensure their quality of life is maintained as best as possible.
+For some, the words ‘independence planning’ is a more appropriate term.

 Planning in this area often involves life insurance for working parents to fund a specific type of trust called a supplemental needs trust, in addition to a letter of intent that describes the disabled individuals weekly schedule, medication, likes, dislikes and more.

 Not to be confused with supplemental needs trusts, which don’t involve payback provisions, special needs trusts are federal payback trusts designed to preserve benefits during a beneficiary’s lifetime.
 The funds are used to supplement and not supplant those benefits, thus maximizing the qualify of life for the beneficiary.
 Upon the beneficiary’s death, remaining funds are used to satisfy the State’s Medicaid lien.